 The show about Oprah’s Vegan Staff week aired and featured the Kathy Freston, author of several books, one of my favorite being Quantum Wellness.
 In this book Kathy describes how our lives are constantly in a state of development.
 She says, “The more we adjust or shift – even in tiny ways – the more we can look forward to sweeping changes showing up in our lives.”

 I applaud Oprah and her staff for their commitment to the One-Week Vegan Challenge.
 Below are some links to help you consider your own One-Week Vegan Challenge.
-And just to show you how easy and fun it can be, here’s a recipe for a Gone Bananas Vegan Cake.
+And just to show you how easy and fun it can be, here’s a recipe for a Vegan Banana Cake.

 “We can rejoice in losing weight and lowering our cholesterol, but at the end of the day how much love we are putting into the world and how much stress or suffering we are alleviating are the more significant measures.” — Kathy Freston from the book Quantum Wellness

-“It is my view that the vegetarian manner of living by its purely physical effect on the human temperament would most beneficially influence the lot of mankind.” — Albert Einstein
+“It is my view that the vegetarian manner of living by its purely physical effect on the human temperament would most beneficially influence the lot of humankind.” — Albert Einstein

 Heat your oven to 350 degrees F. Spray a 9 X 13 cake pan with cooking spray.

-In a separate bowl, mix together the flour, baking soda, baking powder, salt, and spices.
+In a mixing bowl, combine together the flour, baking soda, baking powder, salt, and spices.

 Set aside the cake to cool and in the meantime, prepare your Frosting.

-Frosting: Cream together the vegan cream cheese and margarine until smooth.
+Frosting: Cream together the vegan cream cheese and vegan butter until smooth.
 Add powdered sugar a little at a time until well combined.
-Add soy milk one tablespoon at a time until you get the desired consistency.
+Add plant-based milk one tablespoon at a time until you get the desired consistency.

-Once the cake has cooled completely, top it with the frosting and decorate with whole or chopped pecan pieces (optional).
+Once the cake has cooled completely, top it with the frosting.

 - The Vegetarian Resource Group’s Veganism in a Nutshell